clukewatson/academic-kickstart/content/research.md

 ## Works in Stasis

 **What Does An EITC DID Estimate?**
-- Stalled due to inattention and lack of professional incentives
+- Rough draft available, email for a chat about it

 **Who Goes to Work with the EITC: Pro-Work Subsidies and Labor Supply Quality**
 - Draft available upon request
-- Stalled due to inattention and lack of professional incentives
+- Stalled due to inattention

 ## Research Notes